These are the stories of Peter K. Wensleydale,

 To jump ahead to the next chapter, click here

-For another account of this event, please click here
+For another account of this event, please click here.
+See also here and this book review.

 “A Continuing Fiction” is fiction.